Volvo Car Group explores new safety and design ideas by partnering with high-tech sports gear developer POC

 The design of the new Volvo Concept XC Coupé, which will make its world debut at the 2014 North American International Auto Show in Detroit, is inspired by the design of modern sports gear.

-“Several orange details and exterior graphics combined with bold use of matte rubber moldings, which cover the rear of the car, add to the highly functional expression of the design,” says Ingenlath.
+“Several orange details and exterior graphics combined with bold use of matte rubber mouldings, which cover the rear of the car, add to the highly functional expression of the design,” says Thomas Ingenlath.

 The Volvo Concept XC Coupé has a strong connection to both an active outdoor lifestyle and Volvo Cars’ aim to offer customers a world-class safety and support package.